 In 2021, the less than 50 HP segment recorded high growth in Canada.
 The primary factor for the steady growth of the low-power range of tractors is the increased business turnover among hobby and livestock farmers.
 Small farmers mainly use these machines with

 INSIGHTS BY WHEEL DRIVE

-Ease of driving and flexibility during light loads and plain fields are major factors boosting the demand for two-wheel-drive tractors in the Canada tractor market.
+Ease of driving and flexibility during light loads and plain fields are major factors boosting the demand for two-wheel-drive tractors in the Canadian tractor market.
 Among the several models available in the country, 2WD is the most favored by farmers.
 The low relative cost of ownership, the sufficiency of features and haulage power, and convention make 2WD more popular among farmers.
-The majority share of the 2-wheel drive segment is dominated by the top brand's John Deere, New Holland, and Massey Ferguson in the Canadian tractor market.
+The majority share of the 2-wheel drive segment is dominated by the top brands John Deere, New Holland, and Massey Ferguson in the Canadian tractor market.